CarolShiko/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Readme will be updated later
+it will be about variables and if , else and while and how it is used in c programming.